Bonito: did you know you can eat it dried & fresh?

 Can you eat bonito raw?

-What is bonito in sushi?
+What’s bonito in sushi?

-Are Bonito and Skipjack the Same?
+Are bonito and skipjack the same?

 Can you eat bonito skin?

 The bloodline must be removed as well.
 Bleeding it will improve the flavor dramatically.

 How do you catch bonito?

 If you choose to fish for bonito, there are a few things you can do to increase your chances of having a successful outing.
-Here are some suggestions.
+Here are some suggestions:

-- Line Fishing: With this simple method, you can drop a line in the water and wait until you get a catch.
+- Line fishing: With this simple method, you can drop a line in the water and wait until you get a catch.
 Lines that are 4 – 8 feet will work best.